hyphz/hyphz.github.io/data/texts.md

 @@LuckyEscaper
 Reroll one Saving Throw, escape attempt, or Panic Roll.
 @@Reliable
 Whenever you do not hit with an Encounter Power, you do not expend it.
+When you roll a 3 on an Encounter Power attack roll, it counts as a 4.
 @@MeleeShooter
 Your ranged attacks don't grant Opportunities.
-Deal 1 extra damage when you hit an adjacent foe with a ranged attack.
+You may gain Advantage for Flanking on Ranged attacks against adjacent opponents.
 @@Slippery
 Any time you shift, you may shift 1 extra square.
 Additionally, you may move through enemy squares, although you may not end your turn there.
 When you enter or leave an enemy's square, you do not grant them an Opportunity.
 @@Sprinter
 If you have unspent points of movement after your turn, you may spend them to move when it is not your turn.
-You may use this at any time.
+You may use this at any time, but only once per round.
 If you use it in response to another event, it resolves as a Reaction.
 @@FastReactions
 Instead of rolling for Initiative, you always get a 7.
 You may use your Action Trigger twice per encounter.